adityaimamz/family-tree/README.md

 ## Deployment: Google Cloud Run

-The repository includes a Dockerfile for single-container deployment.
+The repository includes a Dockerfile for single-container deployment using Node.js 22 slim.

 ### Docker build requirements